UY-scuti73/Trigger_Happy_Ghast-Mod/README.md

 ## Config
 There is a config file to change the explosion damage done by shot fireball.
 It is set to 1 (normal ghast firebal) by default.
 Setting it to 0 will damage entities if hit, but not damage any blocks.

+You can also control the amount of durability the warped_fungus_on_a_stick will use.

 ## Discord
 Join The Discord: [Link](https://discord.gg/zHzFgWX8KW)